uzyovoys/zenbot/_pages/botscript/var.md

 As you can see Zenbot provides a really flexible way to manage variables.
 It can be calculated by four different ways and saved in three different scopes.

+Read more about Javascript usage in the [special chapter](/vars/javascript/).

 ## Attributes